-If you’re thinking of sending us your new album or EP for review, we will be changing our policy from January 1st 2018 to accepting submissions by digital download.
+If you’re thinking of sending us your new album or EP for review, please read the instructions below carefully.
+Or carelessly, your choice.

 “I’m a promoter, label and/or artist and would like to send Americana UK an album or EP for review – how do I go about it?”